PrestaShop/prestashop-specs/back-office/customer-service/customer-service/dashboard.md

 The number of **opened** messages for the contact are displayed: "X new message(s)" with a link opening the first message.

-If there is no message, then "No new messages" is displayed.
+If there is no message, then "No new message" is displayed.

 ## MEANING OF STATUS